Why Google Trends is one of the best product research & eCommerce tools

 Try it yourself: Confirm interest is growing in your market, check for seasonality, and explore top regions to understand your product more deeply.

-Finding our winning variation
+Finding the winning variation

-We’ll use an LLM again for ideation on search prompts and then compare results within Google Trends.
+You can use an LLM again for ideation on search prompts and then compare results within Google Trends.
 The Related Queries section of the tool can also help, though results can be hit-or-miss and overlap with common search prompts.

-While this specific long-tail lacks enough search volume to visualize, by comparing related terms (e.g., “penny loafers men” vs. “penny loafers women” and “penny loafers leather” vs. “penny loafers suede”), we confirm it’s the leading variation.
+While this specific long-tail lacks enough search volume to visualize, by comparing related terms (e.g., “penny loafers men” vs. “penny loafers women” and “penny loafers leather” vs. “penny loafers suede”), you confirm it’s the leading variation.

 loafers-pas